Use the helper script to monitor applications and operating systems on a Linux platform using open source Telegraf.

 What to do next

-Unmanaged VM object hierarchy: If a vCenter Server of the VM is not monitored by vRealize Operations Cloud, then the operating system and application objects fall under .
+Unmanaged VM object hierarchy: If a vCenter Server VM, an AWS EC2 instance, or an Azure VM is not monitored by vRealize Operations Cloud, then the operating system and application objects fall under .